craftcms/happy-lager/README.md

    - `vendor/*`
    - `web/cpresources/*`

+5. Run this command in the CLI from your project's root to automatically generate a security key for the site: `php craft setup/security-key`

-5. Create a new MySQL database called `happylager`, and import `happylager.sql` into it.
+6. Create a new MySQL database called `happylager`, and import `happylager.sql` into it.

-6. Create a new virtual host with the hostname `happylager.test` that points to the `happylager.test/web/` folder.
+7. Create a new virtual host with the hostname `happylager.test` that points to the `happylager.test/web/` folder.

-7. Edit your `hosts` file to resolve `happylager.test` to `127.0.0.1`, if necessary.
+8. Edit your `hosts` file to resolve `happylager.test` to `127.0.0.1`, if necessary.

 Now point your browser at `http://happylager.test`.
 You should see the Happy Lager homepage.